Calculatorbudy Official Logo

 Price Equivalent Today: -

-3. Find Price Equivalent: (Optional) In the "Find Inflation" tab, enter an old price (like a 1990 salary) to see what it is worth in today's money.
+3. Find Price Equivalent: Within the "Find Inflation" tab, you can enter an old dollar amount (e.g., a salary from 1990) to see what that amount equates to in today's economy.

 CPI = (Current Basket Cost / Base Basket Cost) × 100